kaizen123/Unsupervised-learning-techniques-for-color-image-segmentation/README.md

-Implemented K-means algorithm using MATLAB and also using python. ( Soumi ghosh , Sanjay Kumar Dubey, Department of Computer Science, Amity University, “Comparative analysis of K-means and fuzzy k-means algorithms”.)
+Implemented K-means algorithm using MATLAB for color image segmentation and for data set using MATLAB as well as python.